Hiring a home care aide — what to look for and what to ask

 Personality compatibility is huge.
 Your parent has to be comfortable with this person.
 They're going to see them multiple times a week.
 They're going to help with intimate things.
 If your parent is a quiet person and the aide is constantly chatty, that's annoying.
 If your parent wants company and the aide does the work silently, that's also a mismatch.
 The aide doesn't have to be your parent's best friend.
 But they have to be someone your parent is comfortable around.

 Reliability means they show up on time, they do the work, they don't take random days off.
 A reliable aide makes your life easier.
 An unreliable aide creates constant stress because you don't know if they're showing up and you have to make backup plans constantly.
+The Genworth 2023 Cost of Care Survey puts the national median cost for home care at about $30 per hour, so when you're paying that kind of money, reliability is the bare minimum.

 Experience with older adults is valuable.
 Someone who's done home care before understands how to work with aging bodies, how to be patient with cognitive issues, how to handle the physical demands.
 Someone without experience but willing to learn can work, but there's a learning curve.